kubevela/kubevela.github.io/docs/end-user/components/cue/task.md

 ---
-title:  Deploy Container based Task and Cron Task
+title:  Deploy Task or Cron Task
 ---

 * Describes jobs that run code or a script to completion